Corsair 7000D Airflow PC Case Review

 The only gripe with the back panel is the pointless inclusion of a secondary panel.
 As you swing the door open, another is revealed, which looks great but just adds unnecessary weight and nothing else.
 You can remove it but there would be no point, just worth highlighting the only negative I have with the design.

 The top of the 7000D is fantastic, with the same aesthetics and functionality as the front panel.
 We have the same perforated mesh panel on top of a dust filter and a removable radiator/fan bracket beneath that.
-The removable bracket is a feature many will love, as you can install radiators much easier by simply loosening the thumbscrews, popping out the bracket, installing the rad, before finally lowering it back in.
+The removable bracket is a feature many will love, as you can install radiators much easier by simply loosening the thumbscrews, popping out the bracket, and installing the rad, before finally lowering it back in.

 The top is also where we have the I/O, which consists of: